 Sustainable Travel — Buying Local Produce & Local Products

-As we’ve travelled the globe over the past few years we’ve noticed an increasing trend for markets around the world to all sell the same trashy manufactured stuff.
+As we’ve travelled the globe over the past few years we’ve noticed an increasing trend for markets around the world to all sell the same trashy manufactured stuff — a real blight for those who believe in sustainable travel.

 From Jordan to Spain and Bangkok to Bahrain the same cheap, mass-produced souvenirs, plastic trinkets and machine-made textiles and carpets keep turning up, from Kashmiri ‘pashminas’ made in Korea to ‘local’ tribal jewellery sold right across the Asia and the Middle East that comes from Pakistan and Afghanistan.
 Conversely, the amount of authentic, locally produced handicrafts and other products are in serious decline, or are simply finding it hard to find buyers.